Ithuriel: Cultural influence

 The image of the spear of Ithuriel transforming falsehood into truth has been adopted by many authors as a poetic metaphor.
 John Adams, for instance, describes political philosophy as an Ithuriel's spear, which causes "prejudice, superstition, and servility" to "start up in their true shapes".
 U.S. Representative Justin S. Morrill, in a 1858 speech regarding the importance of agricultural colleges, made use of the metaphor, stating: "Spurious dogmas will be touched lightly with the spear of Ithuriel, and no longer squat around the ears of weary ploughmen."
-References to Ithuriel can also be found in the works of poets such as Rudyard Kipling, Théophile Gautier, and Victor Hugo.
+References to Ithuriel can also be found in the works of Rudyard Kipling, Théophile Gautier, and Victor Hugo.

 Ithuriel also features as a character in some modern screen productions, such as the 2007 Australian movie Gabriel, and the American TV series Shadowhunters and Lucifer.

 "Ithuriel's spear" is the common name of a native wildflower in California, Triteleia laxa.